-Depending on your marketing goals, the time you spend on off-page SEO will vary.
-Dr. Pete Meyers from Moz observed that many site owners spend about 30% of their time on off-page factors, and 70% on on-page factors.
-For other site owners, those percentages are reversed.
+Depending on your marketing goals, the time you spend on off-page search engine optimization will vary.
+Dr. Pete Meyers from Moz observed that many web site owners spend about 30% of their time on off-page factors, and 70% on on-page factors.
+For other web site owners, those percentages are reversed.

 Off-page SEO simply tells Google what others think about your site.
 For example, if you’ve got a lot of valuable links pointing to your pages, search engines will assume that you’ve got great content – the type that provides value for users.

 Otherwise, why would people waste time linking to it?